labbots/bash-utility/README.md

 **Note:** When cloning your repository, use `--recurse-submodules` flag to `git clone` command to install the git sub modules.

 ## Usage
-Library functions can be used by simply sourcing the library script file to your own script.
+Bash utility functions can be used by simply sourcing the library script file to your own script.
 To access all the functions within the bash-utility library, you could import the main bash file as follows.

 ```shell